trys/trysv4/content/blog/everyday-im-shuffling.md

 ```

 Woah there.
 The chances of the Ace of Hearts appearing in position 0 is **six** times more likely than it is appearing in position 51.
 That's a _huge_ bias!

+**Sidenote**: Safari appears to have a reverse bias, in comparison to Chrome and Firefox.

 To be totally honest, the only reason I even contemplated this being a problem was when I'd foolishly implemented this method of sorting on an online version of Nomination Whist I created in a spreadsheet.
 After playing for many weeks in lockdown, one of the players regularly seemed to pick up the Ace of Hearts when they were 'randomly' dealt cards, and this was why.